 If you start mentioning numbers mid-way through the recruiting process it actually has several advantages.

-First, it signals to your prospects that you’re really interested enough to bring up this topic.
-This makes it less likely that they’ll be scooped up by someone else.
+Bringing up the numbers early on signals your interest to your prospects.
+This makes it less likely that they will accept another offer by someone else.
 Second, the nature of salary and compensation becomes more transparent.
 Your prospects have very little idea if your offer is in line with their skills, what salary is typical at the company, and other factors that go into deciding the compensation package.

-While most companies think it is in their interest to keep their prospects in the dark, it may be more beneficial to be transparent.
+Most companies think it is in their interest to keep their prospects in the dark.
+In reality, it may be more beneficial to be transparent.
 Most candidates aren’t just looking for more money, but they want to know that they are being paid fairly.
 If your package is the best the company can afford to pay them, your prospects will want to know that.

 A PayScale survey found that 82% of employees who were payed lower than industry average but whose employer was open about their salary were satisfied with their jobs.

 It even helps to show your math: how did the company reach that figure?
-Contact truck drivers faster and be open and transparent about pay and benefits early in the game to gain trust and a stronger reputation for your company.
+Contact truck drivers faster and be open and transparent about pay and benefits early in the game.
+Doing so will help you gain trust and build a stronger reputation for your company.